Dewey’s and Quantico Creeks Culvert Restoration Project

 - American Rivers

 The culvert functionality was compromised during Hurricane Sandy and it became clogged with sediment.
-Previous structures at the site have had a history of overtopping during high flow events; the replacement culvert will prevent future overtopping during storms and allow normal sediment flow.
+Previous structures at the site have had a history of overtopping during high flow events.
+Stream restoration will prevent future overtopping during storms and allow normal sediment flow to return.
 Improvements to the site, which also currently presents a partial blockage to fish passage for American eel and river herring, will prevent future flooding and expand natural access to upstream habitat to these fish.